OPNA2608/Funkin/.github/ISSUE_TEMPLATE/bug.md

    - If in doubt, try another browser

 If your unique problem still persists, continue with filling out the following template.
-(Everything enclosed in < & > symbols is a comment with suggestions/hints on what to fill in.)
+(Everything enclosed in < & > symbols is a comment with suggestions/hints on what to fill in.
+Comments will not be visible to anyone else once you submit your issue.)
 -->

 ##### What version of the game are you playing?